Transition exhibitors

 L&H AAC and AT Solutions

 Laith, founder of L&H AAC and AT solutions, leverages his personal experience with Cerebral Palsy and dysarthria to provide expert AAC and assistive technology consultancy.
-Based in the southwest of England, but serving clients nationally, Laith understands the challenges faced by AAC users.
+Based in the South West England, but serving clients nationally, Laith understands the challenges faced by AAC users.
 His services include assessments, reports, equipment trials, ongoing client support, and training for support teams, educators and caregivers.
 He also provides advice on sourcing equipment or software.
 Laith’s firsthand knowledge ensures tailored solutions that maximise communication potential for clients of all ages.

 Lifeways